kaidyth/lexa/README.md

 The format of the standard serviec lookup is:

 ```
-[tag.].<service>.service.<prefix>
+[tag].<service>.service.<prefix>
 ```

 The tag parameter is option, and if provided will do result filtering.
 If no tag is provided, no filtering is done on the tag.

-As an example, if we wanted to find all `https` servers, we could query `https.service.lexa`.
-If we're looking for our `primary` MySQL replica, utilizing tags we could perform tag filtering by querying: `primary.mysql.service.lexa`.
+As an example, if we're looking for our `primary` MySQL replica, utilizing tags we could perform tag filtering by querying: `primary.mysql.service.lexa`.

 ##### RFC 2782